tier4/planning_sim_launcher.iv.universe/README.md

 ## 5. Log file format

-The log file was outputed into the directory which you targeted in the scenario_database.json.
+The log file was outputted into the directory which you targeted in the scenario_database.json.
 Log file named as (scenario_id).json and (scenario_id).bag.
-(scenario_id).json contains infomation like below. move_distance is a move distance of the ego vehicle in the simulation.
+(scenario_id).json contains information like below. move_distance is a move distance of the ego vehicle in the simulation.

 ```